nexpy/nexpy/doc/source/pythonshell.rst

  True

-NXfields are technically not a sub-class of the ndarray class, but they are cast as numpy arrays when required by numpy operations, returning either another NXfield or, in some cases, an ndarray that can easily be converted to an NXfield::
+NXfields are technically not a sub-class of the ndarray class, but they are cast as Nunpy arrays when required by Nunpy operations, returning either another NXfield or, in some cases, an ndarray that can easily be converted to an NXfield::